 Two West and a Half South

-drone over August dust and stunted elms stoop north in wind,
+drone into dust and stunted elms stoop north in wind,

 out here on the prairie grid two miles west of town,

-they lay her in the brown earth.
+they lay her in the brown, silty earth.
 She’d been away

-turned the farm over to a neighbor on cash rent and never
+the farm over to neighbors on cash rent and never

 came back.
-Couldn’t bear to look at her husband’s grave,
+Couldn’t bear to look at his grave,

 they said, didn’t want to mope in the old house,

-its sides peeling, frame listing to ruin.
-So she moved,
+its sides peeling, frame listing.
+So she moved, as if

 her family slogged each dawn to milk-barns and fields.